 The criteria for the reservation of minerals has evolved over the years since the establishment of European settlement in New South Wales.

 Reservation of minerals from Crown Grants issued before 1820 was rare, with the earliest reservations being for mines of gold or of gold and silver.
-The first express authority for reservations of minerals issued on 21 August 1828 and directed that all mines of gold, silver and coal be reserved from Crown Grants.
+The first express authority for reservations of minerals was issued on 21 August 1828 and directed that all mines of gold, silver and coal be reserved from Crown Grants.
 Reference to gold and silver was dropped in Grants issued between 1844 and 1850.
 Reservations of coal were rescinded retrospectively by notice of Gazettal on 24 January 1850 from all grants of land that were outside a city, town or village.

 Subsequent legislative amendments in 1861 and 1884 allowed for the reservation of all minerals.
 The later amendment originally listed 15 substances as minerals.
 Since that time proclamations in the Government Gazette have added considerably to the original list of minerals.
 All coal was vested in the Crown on 1 January 1982.
 Further changes in respect of coal occurred in 1990 and 1997.